nithyapandurangan/ElevateHome/README.md

 ```

 <p>
-  This will ask the server for the current device states as saved on the database,any changes in the dashboard modify the database which inturn will be know to the esp through serever vai this function,If the response from the server is diffrent from teh current relay sates then teh relay states is updated.This function only runs when server and device are online and that logic is handled in another code section
+  This function requests the current device states saved in the database from the server.
+Any modifications made in the dashboard update the database, consequently notifying the ESP through the server.
+If the response from the server differs from the current relay states, the relay states are updated accordingly.

+However, it's important to note that this function solely operates when both the server and device are online, and the logic determining this condition is handled in a separate code section
 </p>

 ```c++